agemeda/twitter_coronavirus/README.md

 1. Insert into the `README.md` file a brief explanation of your project, including the 4 generated png files.
     This explanation should be suitable for a future employer to look at while they are interviewing you to get a rough idea of what you accomplished.
     (And you should tell them about this in your interviews!)
+**Summary**

+For this project, I analyzed tweets from 2020 involving the word 'coronavirus'.
+Over the year, we can expect there to be an increase in tweets involving the word as the virus spread and became a global issue.
+The tweets were broken up by language and separately by country, and counted by how often they came up in each of those keys.
+The results were than narrowed down by the top 10 keys, so only data from the top 10 countries and languages that tweeted a certain coronavirus hashtag were recorded.

+using the alternate reduce function, and the visualize file I was able to generate four graphs, Top 10 Countries that tweeted #coronavirus in 2020, Top 10 Languages that tweeted #coronavirus in 2020, Top 10 Countries that tweeted #코로나바이러스 in 2020, Top 10 languages that tweeted #코로나바이러스 in 2020.

 ## Submission

 Upload a link to you github repository on sakai.